reganputra/Event-Booking/README.md

 The API uses JWT (JSON Web Tokens) for authentication.
 To access protected endpoints:

 1. Register a user or login to get a JWT token
 2. Include the token in the Authorization header for protected requests:
-   - `Authorization: Bearer <token>` or
+    - `Authorization: Bearer <token>`
-   - `Authorization: <token>`

 ### User Roles

 - **user**: Can register/login, view and manage their own events, register for events.
 - **admin**: Has all user permissions plus access to admin endpoints for managing users.